-The Identity-Release® Program is designed to give adults conceived through donor insemination the option of learning their donor's identity.
-Our research has found that many donor-conceived people want to learn more about their donor as a way of exploring their own identity.
+The Identity-Release® Program is designed to give adults conceived through donor conception the option to learn their donor's identity.
+Our research indicates that many donor-conceived people want to learn more about their donor as a way of exploring their own identity.

-The Identity-Release® Program is not intended to create parental or family relationships between donors and offspring.
+The Identity-Release® Program is not intended to create parental or family relationships between donors and donor-conceived adults.
 The names of parents and their children are never released to donors.
-Choosing to participate in the Identity-Release® Program does not obligate donors to meet their offspring;although our research shows that the majority of donors in the program expect to have contact with donor-conceived adults.
-(See Talking With Your Child About the Identity-Release® Program.)
+Choosing to participate in the Identity-Release® Program does not require donors to meet their offspring, although our research shows that the majority of donors in the program expect to have contact with donor-conceived adults.
+(See Talking With Your Child About the Identity-Release® Program)

 - The donor-conceived individual must be at least eighteen years old.

-Before releasing any information to donor-conceived adults, we contact the donor and ask him to fill out an updated profile and to specify his preferred form of contact (such as phone, email, or letter).
-When we receive a written request from a donor-conceived adult, and match it with our records, we release the donor’s full name, birth date, and place of birth, and the donor's updated profile and contact information (if available).
-We make every effort to provide offspring with current contact information for their donors.
-There is no guarantee that donor-conceived adults will request their donor's information, nor that those who do request information will initiate contact with their donor.
-Our experience so far is that about 30% of eligible adults have made requests and that at least half of those who received their donor’s information have contacted him.
+In the year prior to donor-conceived children turning 18, we contact the donor and ask him to fill out an updated profile and to specify his preferred form of contact (e.g., phone, email, or letter).
+When information is released, we share the donor’s full name, birth date, and place of birth.
+We make every effort to provide adults with current contact information for their donor and an update.
+There is no guarantee that donor-conceived adults will request their donor's information or initiate contact with their donor.
+Our experience so far is that about one third of eligible adults have made requests and that at least half of those who received their donor’s identity have contacted him.
+See more in Who requests their sperm donor’s identity?
+The first 10 years of information releases to adults with open-identity donors (Scheib, Ruby & Benward, 2017).

-An anonymous (or 'no') donor signs a contract that prohibits TSBC from revealing his identity under any circumstance.
-This contract permits TSBC to contact the anonymous donor in the future should a donor-conceived adult petition for the release of identifying information; however, it remains the donor’s decision whether to remain anonymous or to release his identity.
+Identity-Release® Program donors sign a contract that allows TSBC to release their identity to donor-conceived adults who request it.
+In contrast, anonymous donors signed a contract that prohibits TSBC from revealing their identity.
+The anonymous donor contract permits TSBC to contact an anonymous donor when a donor-conceived adult petitions for the release of his identifying information.
+However, it remains the anonymous donor’s decision whether or not to release his identity.

 - have flexibility should their life or perspective change.

-One of the first steps in the donor insemination process is to choose a donor.
+One of the first steps in the donor insemination process is to choose a donor .
 We understand that this can be a potentially complicated process with many influencing factors.
-One decision with long-term implications is the choice to use an Identity-Release® Program donor or an anonymous donor.
-We find that parents sometimes feel different about these options after their child is born, so we want to take a moment to present some important information that may be overlooked.
+One decision with long-term implications is whether or not to select an open-identity donor.
+We find that parents sometimes feel differently about these options after their child is born.
+If you have more questions, or feel hesitant about this program, the following information is for you.

-If I choose a donor in the Identity-Release® Program, will you release my information to the donor when I get pregnant?
+If I choose a donor in the Identity-Release® Program, will you release my information to the donor?
 Can the donor access MY information once I am pregnant?

 If I choose a donor in the Identity-Release® Program, how soon can I get the donor’s information?